Novogrudok: January Uprising of 1863 and subsequent repressions

 During the January Uprising, an insurgent organization led by V. Borzobogaty was formed in the city.
 In 1863, priest Felician Lashkevich from Novogrudok partook in this uprising.
 As part of anti-Catholic repression following the January Uprising, the tsarist administration closed down the gymnasium as well as Catholic churches, which were transformed into Orthodox churches.

 In 1896, Rabbi Yosef Yozel Horwitz founded one of the most famous Jewish higher educational religious institutions in Novogrudok, the Novardok Yeshiva, which was one of the largest and most important yeshivas in pre-war Europe and a powerful force in the Musar movement.

 In the 20th century

 In 1905, the first gas street lamps appeared in Novogrudok.
 In 1910, there were 76 stone and 1074 wooden buildings in the city, and in 1914 there were 6 educational institutions in the city.
 In 1907-1909, a provincial branch of the Polish society "Enlightenment" worked in the city, which supported Polish education.
 It had a thriving Jewish community.
-In 1900, its population was 5,015.
+In 1897, its Jewish population was 5,015, and in 1931 it was 6,309.